-The 15 Best (Not Scary) Halloween Movies
+The 75 Best Halloween Movies of All Time

 Sandra Bullock and Nicole Kidman are primo on their own.
 Together?
 Playing nonpracticing witches who try to use their hereditary gift for magic to fix their love lives?
 Solid gold.
 (Same goes for the Stevie Nicks soundtrack.)